nicolasvion/website/content/posts/git-advanced.md

 ## Merge Method

-We start with reseting the current branch to the commit before the last 3:
+We will start with reseting the current branch to the commit before the last 3:

 ```bash
 git reset --hard HEAD~3